Degenerative changes

 What causes tissue to undergo degenerative changes?

-Causes of degenerative changes include ageing, toxins, chronic disease (such as diabetes, hypertension, or osteoarthritis), trauma, and ischemia (loss of blood supply to the tissue).
-Some types of tumours can show degenerative changes as a result of a prior medical procedure such as a biopsy or after treatment with chemotherapy or radiation therapy.
-Large or fast-growing tumours can also show degenerative changes due to insufficient or decreased blood flow.
+Causes of degenerative changes include aging, toxins, chronic disease (such as diabetes, hypertension, or osteoarthritis), trauma, and ischemia (loss of blood supply to the tissue).
+Some types of tumours can show these changes as a result of a prior medical procedure such as a biopsy or after treatment with chemotherapy or radiation therapy.
+Large or fast-growing tumours can also show these changes due to insufficient or decreased blood flow.

 Related articles